Got a health savings account? They’re great around tax time. Here are tips to maximize your deductions and savings.

 Going to the doctor just got a little cheaper.
 Well, sort of.
 Eligible folks covered by a high-deductible health insurance plan (HDHP) can score tax deductions three ways with a health savings account.
-Plus, family limit contributions for 2016 have edged up, allowing taxpayers to sock away even more cash to save and pay for medical bulls not reimbursed by insurance.
+Plus, family limit contributions for 2016 have edged up, allowing taxpayers to sock away even more cash to save and pay for medical bills not reimbursed by insurance.

 Health Savings Accounts (HSAs) are medical savings accounts that are an option for those enrolled in an HDHP.
 They don't tie people down with the old "use it or lose it" requirements of a flexible spending account.
 HSA funds stay in your account, accumulate, and grow year over year if you don't use them.